 Grants are monies that do not need to be paid back.
 The following grants are available to those who are eligible and/or qualify.

-For many students attending Shasta College this Fall their tuition will be free for their first two years as long as they are first-time, full-time students.
+For many students attending Shasta College this Fall their tuition will be free for two years as long as they are full-time students.
 A new program, called the Shasta College Promise Program, is providing students who previously may have avoided going to school due to financial considerations, another chance at obtaining a college education.

 Cal Grant awards are State administered and awarded by the California Student Aid Commission (CSAC) to help pay for college expenses.
 There are three types of Cal Grant Awards; Cal Grant A, Cal Grant B and Cal Grant C.